KshitiAnilKumar/Ternary-resnet-cifar10/README.md

     └── README.md
 ```

-Large experiment-output archives are provided through **GitHub Releases** rather than stored directly in the repository.
+Large experiment output archives are provided through **GitHub Releases** rather than stored directly in the repository.

 ## Notebooks